nickfargo/state/src/state.coffee.md

 #### [emit](#state--prototype--emit)

 Invokes all listeners bound to the given event type.
-Callbacks inherited from superstates and protostates are also invoked, unless otherwise directed by the traversal flags of `via`.
+Callbacks inherited from protostates, parastates, and superstates are also invoked, unless otherwise directed by the traversal flags of `via`.

 Arguments to be supplied to callbacks can be passed as an array to `args`.